Benny-Chippers/spellbook/README.md

 ## AI usage policy (Spellbook / Wizard Core)

-This section is intended to be copy/pasted into either project’s README.

 - **Project codenames**:
   - **Spellbook**: test/code-generation utilities and RISC-V test programs
   - **Wizard Core**: the CPU RTL / Verilog implementation